How to Load a Caravan Safely - updated June 2019

 If that tool box is on a 10 kg external rack at the rear of the caravan, it acts as if weighed around 80 kg and the rack an effective 40 kg.
 Each spare wheel carried on the rear of a caravan has the same effect.
 A tool box and rack thus acts as if were four times heavier at the back of a 7 metre caravan than in the middle.
 It not only exerts additional force when the trailer pitches and yaws (sways): it induces that pitching and swaying.

 The effect is similar at the front.
 The down and side forces on the tow vehicle causes it to pitch - and yaw sideways.
 That side force literally steers the tow vehicle by distorting its rear tyres.

-For this reason it is never a good idea to store heavy items, particularly tool boxes, spare wheels and full jerry cans at the very front or rear of a trailer.
+Never have heavy items, particularly tool boxes, spare wheels and full jerry-cans, at the very front or rear of a caravan.

 Always load the tow vehicle to its maximum legally permitted weight.
 Keep the caravan's loading as light as possible - and as close to the caravan's axle/s as possible.

 Further - there is a common and very dangerous belief held by many caravaneers that it is fine to have a heavy load on the rear as long as it is balanced by a similar load at the front.
 That is virtually a recipe for jack-knifing.
 The rig will seem ultra-stable much of the time, but if sway sets in at speed it may be impossible to stop it.
 The sway is likely to escalate and the rig jack-knife.